-More than 25 percent of respondents stated that speeding is something that they do without thinking and another 16 percent felt that driving above the speed limit was not dangerous if the driver is skilled.
+More than 25 percent of respondents stated that speeding is something that they do without thinking, and another 16 percent felt that driving above the speed limit was not dangerous if the driver is skilled.

-When car manufacturers and their parts suppliers produce unsafe products, even the safest drivers can become car accident injury victims.
+When car manufacturers and their suppliers produce unsafe products, even the safest drivers can become car accident injury victims.

 Does My Car Have a Recall?

 The SaferCar.gov website provides a vehicle identification number (VIN) tool to help car owners find out if their vehicle is under a recall.
-By entering the VIN number assigned to your vehicle, you can learn if that vehicle has been subject to a recall during the last 15 years.
+By entering the VIN number assigned to your vehicle, you can learn if that vehicle has been subject to a recall in the last 15 years.
 This VIN tool also covers incomplete safety recalls and recalls involving manufacturers of motorcycles.

-Alternately, the VIN search tool will not give information about why a safety recall exists, recalls involving international vehicles and safety recalls over 15 years old.
+Alternately, the VIN search tool will not give information about why a safety recall exists, recalls involving international vehicles, and safety recalls over 15 years old.